-Modules offered at the University of Hohenheim can be either blocked, i.e. last four weeks, or non-block, i.e. run for the entire duration of the lecture period.
-All compulsory modules last the full length of the lecture period.
-Elective modules can be blocked in which case they last four weeks.
+Modules offered at the University of Hohenheim can be either blocked, i.e. offered as compact courses and last four weeks, or non-block, i.e. run for the entire duration of the lecture period.
+All compulsory modules are non-block modules and last the full length of the lecture period.
+Elective modules can be blocked in which case they are compact courses lasting four weeks.
 Elective modules may also be offered as non-block modules.
+Most modules require you to register for them.
+Please see the module description for more information on each module's registration process!